antonnifo/StackOverflow-lite/README.md

 ### Tech/framework used
 python 3.6.7 and [Flask](http://flask.pocoo.org/docs/dev/)
 ### PROJECT OVERVIEW
-A Q and A Platform
+A Q and A Platform where V1 has been implemented using data structures and V2 is powered by a database (postgres)
 ## Installation and Deployment.
 ### Getting Started
 > git clone https://github.com/antonnifo/StackOverflow-lite.git